-Know more about your breast cancer risk: Test for BRCA mutations
+Know more about your breast cancer risk: Test for BRCA and beyond

 One of the best ways to know your breast cancer risk is by testing for mutations in the breast cancer genes.
 The most common breast cancer genes are BRCA1 and BRCA2, although there are also many other genes associated with the risk of breast cancer.
 Knowing sooner if you have a change in your DNA will empower you with more options to reduce your risk of developing cancer.

 Cancer can be more common in some families than others.
 Quest Diagnostics Hereditary Breast Cancer Panel tests for 16 genes predominantly associated with breast cancer, including BRCA1 and BRCA2.
 These tests are available for adults of all ages, but it’s best to talk with your doctor or genetic counselor to decide if genetic testing is right for you.

 Getting tested can also give important information to your family.
 It can help your family members understand their risk for cancer.